Loading...

 90% clarity

-Using cursor I created the core Bookkeeping and MTD front-end in our codebase.
-By delivering the feature in this way I was able to craft the experience to a level that is not possible through figma frames, use real data and staging accounts to validate design decisions, save precious engineering time, and raise the quality of our overall output.
+Using Cursor, I built the core Bookkeeping and MTD front-end in our codebase, creating and using existing components to keep design consistency with the rest of the platform.
+This approach let me go beyond static frames, use real data and staging accounts to validate decisions, save engineering time, and raise the quality of what we shipped.